bioservices/notebooks/README.md

 =================================

-Although some notebooks are already provided within BioServices [source code](https://github.com/cokelaer/bioservices]), this repository can be used to stored more versatile ones from contributions.
+Although some notebooks are already provided within BioServices [source code](https://github.com/cokelaer/bioservices]), this repository can be used to store more specialised notebooks (or not) and contributions.